-Mr. Bader Abdullah Darwish Fakhroo is a member of the Group Board Executive Committee and has been a member of the Board of Directors since 2001.
+Mr. Bader Abdullah Darwish Fakhroo is a member of the Group Board Executive Committee and Group Board Risk Committee and has been a member of the Board of Directors since 2001.
 He is also currently the Chairman of Darwish Holdings.
+Mr. Fakhroo has a Bachelor's degree in Financial Management from the United Kingdom.

-Mr. Fahad Mohammed Fahad Buzwair, Member
+H.E.
+Fahad Mohammed Fahad Buzwair.
+Member

-Mr. Fahad Mohammed Fahad Buzwair is the Chairman of the Group Board Nomination, Remuneration, Governance and Policies Committee.
+H.E.
+Fahad Mohammed Fahad Buzwair is the Chairman of the GBNRGPC.
 He has been a member of the Board of Directors since 2001.
 He is also currently the Chairman of Buzwair Group.
-Mr. Buzwair has a Bachelor's degree in Management Information Systems from George Washington University in the United States.
+H.E.
+Buzwair has a Bachelor's degree in Management Information Systems from George Washington University in the United States.